SR80-app/SR80-Manuals/user-manual.md

 Tap the **scan icon** in the toolbar, point the camera at the sticker on your bench equipment, and the app jumps straight to that item's detail view.
 Full details — including what to do if a scan fails or a sticker needs reprinting — are in the **Equipment Tags** section near the end of this manual.

+On iPad there's also a yellow **Scan equipment** pill button right above the queue cards, just under any active filter chips.
+It does the same thing as the toolbar icon — it's there as a backup because on iOS 17 the toolbar icon can occasionally disappear during a long session, and rather than make the techs force-quit the app to get it back, the inline button is always reachable.
+If the toolbar icon ever vanishes, just use the inline pill — same scan flow.

 ### Adding Photos from the Tech Station

 When you open an item detail, you'll see a grid of photo thumbnails at the top of the info card (if any photos exist) along with **Camera** and **Library** buttons.
 Techs can add photos at any point during the repair — before starting, during disassembly, after the fix, or whenever something is worth documenting.
 Tapping **Camera** opens the continuous camera: tap the shutter as many times as you need, watch the thumbnails appear at the bottom of the screen, then tap **Done** when you're finished.
 No need to reopen the camera between shots.